Safety Reporting - SOP 1.4.b

 In EEA, fatal or life-threatening SUSARs should be reported to the Eudravigilance database within 7 days of receipt by the medical monitor, and with follow-up information reported within 8 days, whereas all other SUSARs are to be reported within 15 days.

-In order to reach the timelines, the medical monitor should inform the EV user as soon as possible that a SUSAR is to be reported and send the Individual Case Report Form Eudravigilance - Template or equivalent within 72 h (day 3) after the sponsor has gained knowledge of the SAE if the seriousness criteria is death or life-threatening or within 10 calendar days after the sponsor has gained knowledge of the SAE for other seriousness criteria.
+In order to reach the timelines, the medical monitor should inform the EV user as soon as possible that a SUSAR is to be reported and send the Individual Case Report Form Eudravigilance or equivalent within 72 h (day 3) after the sponsor has had knowledge of the SAE if the seriousness criteria is death or life-threatening or within 10 calendar days after the sponsor has had knowledge of the SAE for other seriousness criteria.

-Only unblinded reports should be submitted, so for blinded trials the medical monitor must be independent of the operational study team and be careful not to share unblinded information with study staff.
+Only unblinded reports should be submitted.
+For blinded trials the medical monitor must be independent of the operational study team and be careful not to share unblinded information with study staff.

 SUSARs associated with comparators follow the same reporting requirements as for the test IMP.
 Events associated with placebos will usually not satisfy the criteria for a SUSAR and, therefore, neither for expedited reporting.
 However, where SUSARs are associated with placebos (e.g., reaction due to an excipient or impurity), the sponsor should report such cases.